peterhinch/micropython_ra8875/docs/GUI.md

 Applications should be designed with a `Screen` subclass for each of the application's screens (even if the app uses only a single screen).
-This faciitates sharing data between GUI objects on a screen, and simplifies the handling of control callbacks.
+This facilitates sharing data between GUI objects on a screen, and simplifies the handling of control callbacks.
 These will be methods bound to the user screen.
 They can access the screen's bound variables via `self` and the control's bound methods via the callback's first argument (which is a reference to the